 This is also one of the benefits you will be able to handle the upper level management.
-But you have to understand the position and there is no one who will slack on you.
-You will not always be accountable on the bigger assignments and projects as there are mid level executives take care of them, but you will still be responsible for the part you play.
+But you have to understand the position and no one will slack on you.
+You will not always be accountable for the bigger assignments and projects as there are mid level executives take care of them, but you will still be responsible for the part you play.

 6. It is just the beginning:

-In order to stay competitive inside the job market, a job seeker must not simply stay in school, get a degree and expect them to have a good position of management.
-The more experience you want, the more entry level positions benefits you.
+To stay competitive inside the job market, a job seeker must not simply stay in school, get a degree and expect them to have a good position of management.
+The more experience you want, the more entry level positions benefit you.

 7. You don’t have to be all that experienced:

 One of the best things about entry level positions is that you don’t have to be all that experienced.
-When you have just entered the job right after school or something, you can still be changing jobs and that is absolutely fine.
+When you’ve just entered the job right after school or something, you can still be changing jobs, and that’s fine.

 After all, you have just started working.
-In fact, more skilled job hunters could come across as overqualified.
+More skilled job hunters could come across as overqualified.
 It will be understood when someone takes one of the jobs, they will not have those skills which come from having an on the job experience so there will be lower expectations often.

 8. You don’t always have to work hard to keep everything fresh and new:

-Since you are a new comer, you really don’t have much of a pressure, do you?
+Since you are a newcomer, you don’t have much pressure, do you?
 Therefore you make life and everything much simpler for yourself by just doing what you are doing.